contractual capacity contractual capacity

 Why is assessing contractual capacity important for businesses?

 Assessing contractual capacity is vital for businesses to ensure agreements are legally enforceable and avoid disputes.
-This involves verifying mental competence, legal authority, and corporate representation, and recognizing intoxication risks in contract negotiations.
+This involves verifying mental competence, legal authority, and corporate representation, as well as recognizing intoxication risks in contract negotiations.

 How can businesses minimize risks associated with contractual capacity?